Center for Innovative Research in Cyberlearning (CIRCL)

 Through their leadership of the Center for Innovative Research in Cyberlearning (CIRCL), EDC, Digital Promise, and SRI advanced cyberlearning researchers’ important work.
 CIRCL helped researchers ensure that their findings reached educators, policymakers, and the public.
 CIRCL also provided researchers with technical assistance, connected researchers, and supported strategic planning for future studies.
 In 2020, CIRCL became the Center for Integrative Research in Computing and Learning Sciences, which continues to be led by Digital Promise, EDC, SRI Education, and the University of Pittsburgh.

 - Convening researchers to share challenges, successes, and lessons learned

 - Launching and maintaining an online cyberlearning resource hub for the general public and educators, as well as for researchers

 - Addressing common needs of researchers through webinars, workshops, and consultation

-- Hosted a Summit on the Design of Digital STEM Learning Environments and published a related report
+- Hosting a Summit on the Design of Digital STEM Learning Environments and published a related report

 - Led seven national convenings that have engaged hundreds of researchers, educators, students, designers, and industry experts in identifying strategies to accelerate the cyberlearning community’s work and impact